Treaty of Brest-Litovsk: Peace negotiations

 When the conference convened Kühlmann asked Joffe to present the Russian conditions for peace.
 He made six points, all variations of the Bolshevik slogan of peace with "no annexations or indemnities".
 The Central Powers accepted the principles "but only in case all belligerents [including the nations of the Entente] without exception pledge themselves to do the same".
 They did not intend to annex territories occupied by force.
-Joffe telegraphed the marvelous news to Petrograd.
+Joffe telegraphed the news to Petrograd.
 Thanks to informal chatting in the mess, one of Hoffmann's aides, Colonel Friedrich Brinckmann, realized that the Russians had optimistically misinterpreted the Central Powers' meaning.
 It fell to Hoffmann to set matters straight at dinner on 27 December: Poland, Lithuania and Courland, already occupied by the Central Powers, were determined to separate from Russia on the principle of self-determination that the Bolsheviks themselves espoused.
 Joffe "looked as if he had received a blow on the head".
 Pokrovsky wept as he asked how they could speak of "peace without annexations when Germany was tearing eighteen provinces away from the Russian state".
 The Germans and the Austro-Hungarians planned to annex slices of Polish territory and to set up a rump Polish state with what remained.
 The Baltic governorates were to become client states ruled by German princes.
 Czernin was beside himself that this hitch that was slowing the negotiations; self-determination was anathema to his government and they urgently needed grain from the east because Vienna was on the verge of starvation.
 He proposed to make a separate peace.
 Kühlmann warned that if they negotiated separately, Germany would immediately withdraw all its divisions from the Austrian front; Czernin dropped that threat.
 The food crisis in Vienna was eventually eased by "forced drafts of grain from Hungary, Poland, and Romania and by a last moment contribution from Germany of 450 truck-loads of flour".
-At Russian request, they agreed to recess the talks for 12 days.
+At Russia's request, they agreed to recess the talks for 12 days.